iamhriturajsaha/JAVA-DEVELOPMENT-INTERNSHIP/README.md

-# 🖥️ JAVA DEVELOPMENT INTERNSHIP @ Cognifyz Technologies
+# 🖥️ Java Development Internship @ Cognifyz Technologies

 This repository contains all the tasks completed as part of my **Java Development Internship** at **Cognifyz Technologies**.
 The internship was structured into **three levels**, each designed to enhance specific Java programming skills—from basic logic building to desktop applications and multithreading concepts.